 Methodology: Our team reviewed all fraud-related listings on three of the largest dark web markets, Dream, Point and Wall Street Market over 5-11 February, 2018.
 Relevant listings were collated and categorised in order to calculate average sale prices.
 Prices were collected in USD and converted to GBP at the current exchange rate at the time of listing ($1.39 rate).
 Dark Web Market Price Index – Feb 2018 – Raw Data

-For more original privacy and security research, take a look at our Smart Toys Safety Report, Dark Web Market Price Index: Hacking Tools Edition (UK), Fortnite Android App Investigation, and our Delete Facebook global study.
+For more original privacy and security research, take a look at our Free Android VPN Risk Index, Free VPN Ownership Investigation, or Dark Web Market Price Index: Hacking Tools Edition (UK).